 CF then gave a general overview of the Parish councils set up and responsibilities mentioning there are currently three vacancies for Parish Councillors to cover Cliffe Woods.
 The Parish Council did experiment by employing a security patrol many years ago however it worked out too costly and was not kept up.
 The Parish Council liaise regularly with the Police Liaison however these meetings have not always been as productive as hoped.
 That said the introduction of a PCSO for our area is new and the PCSO is invited to all parish council meetings, this is a more positive step.
 CF mentioned that Crime was worse in Cliffe than Cliffe Woods.

-CF then advised that the PCC will support financially any Neighbourhood Watch schemes that are established, however he wasn’t sure if any currently exist in Cliffe Woods.
+CF then advised that the PC will support financially any Neighbourhood Watch schemes that are established, however he wasn’t sure if any currently exist in Cliffe Woods.

 CF summarised.
-PCC try to keep an eye on what is happening but need the community’s involvement.
+PC try to keep an eye on what is happening but need the community’s involvement.
 We need to keep a lid on the problems as they occur.
 Cliffe Woods is an amazing place to live and the more you learn the more you like it.

 AL advised she has been responsible for policing our area for the last 18months.
 Medway is split into three areas West, Central & East.
 Cliffe Woods is in the West Area which is the biggest size wise with the population very spread out.